Shuttlecock

 This is a great fly to have in your box for many different occasions.
 Keep sizes 20 – 24 for those tough winter days on tailwaters.
 Or don’t be afraid to also have some larger variations ready to go for those stillwater days.

 I like to fish my river rigs with this fly on a point close to the bottom with a larger dropper fly as my weight.
 It has a great ability to move picky trout!
-Continue reading “How to Tie a Disco Midge Fly: Video”
+Learn More “How to Tie: The Disco Midge Fly”